jharwell/sierra/docs/src/usage/examples.rst

    --robot turtlebot3

 This will run a batch of 4 experiments using a correlated random walk controller (CRW) on the turtlebot3.
-Swarm size will be varied from 1..8, by powers of 2.
+Population size will be varied from 1..8, by powers of 2.
 Within each experiment, 4 copies of each simulation will be run (each with different random seeds), for a total of 16 Gazebo simulations.
 On a reasonable machine it should take about 10 minutes or so to run.
 After it finishes, you can